How do immobilisers and alarms affect my car insurance?

 The higher the level of security your car has the harder it will be to steal.
 This means that your car will be safer, and your insurance costs lower.

-A factory-fitted Thatcham-approved immobiliser makes your car more secure and this is likely to be reflected by cheaper car insurance premiums.
+A factory-fitted Thatcham-approved immobiliser makes your car more secure and this is likely to be reflected by cheap car insurance premiums.
 If your car doesn’t have one and you want to install one it is worth ensuring you choose a Thatcham-improved device.

 Immobilisers are not your only option to make your car more secure.
 Thatcham also lists a number of devices that will make your car safer and lower your premiums.
 The best way to secure your vehicle is to keep it in a locked garage when you’re not using it.